 In fact, a study by Ford Motor Company found out that 43% of parents in the Asia Pacific region have admitted to have had an accident or near miss due to distracted driving.
 More than half used their mobile phones even if they were aware of the risks and/or when they have “precious cargo” such as their own child in the car.
 Among the participants of the survey, mobile phone usage topped as the number one in-car distraction.

 Good thing Ford has a bunch of technology that will help people drive safely such as the SYNC hands-free that connects your smartphone to the car’s infotainment system and control it via voice command.
 There are also other driver-assist technologies found in the brand’s Ford Co-Pilot 360 suite such as pre-collision assist, automatic emergency braking, and lane center assist that will help keep drivers and pedestrians alike safe.
-These technologies are found in the Ford Everest Titanium+ Premium Package and the 2018 Mustang.
+These technologies are found in the Ford Everest and the 2019 Mustang.